-There is a critical shortage of people in the labor force with the "right" credentials.
-Many job descriptions list a four-year degree requirement when that's not at all necessary for success on the job.
+There is a critical shortage of people in the labor force with the right credentials.
+Many job descriptions list a four-year degree requirement when that is not at all necessary for success on the job.
 At the same time, hiring managers can't be certain that even candidates with elite credentials in fact have the skills and knowledge necessary for success.
 Of course, people with degrees that companies find useful are in good shape, but many others finish college saddled with debt and no prospects for making a sustainable living.
 A recent Wall Street Journal survey highlighted a growing opinion that traditional college is not as attractive now as in the past.
 In short, businesses are using increasingly questionable credentials as barriers to entry.
 However, there is a clear and workable pathway out of this situation.

 There are many useful free resources now for education outside the traditional paths.
 Khan Academy provides online courses and tools to provide a free, world-class education for anyone, anywhere.
 It was originally developed as a way to fill in the gaps left by traditional elementary and secondary schools, but has expanded since then.
 Saylor Academy has focused on free college-level education courses representing the ten highest enrollment majors in the US.
 There are many other options for free high-quality education, including MIT OpenCourseWare, that have traditionally been only available in university settings.
 In addition, coding and other technical boot camps offer a wide range of opportunities for micro-credentialing.
 But these attractive resources aren't enough.

 Exciting and positive as alternatives like these may be, they aren't real options for most people who have not been exposed to them, and who have not had the resources and encouragement to learn more broadly.
 For reasons well-documented elsewhere, many capable kids do not graduate from secondary schools with the knowledge and skills to succeed in college or in good jobs.
 People need access to resources, and the encouragement to take advantage of them, before they can develop the aptitudes needed for success.
 Helping all people develop meaningful skills valued by businesses should be a primary national goal.
 But this won't be accomplished without major shifts in thinking and innovation in education.
-However, many organizations are finding new pathways to success for those who have not had traditional access to the credentials of skill and knowledge development. `
+However, many organizations are finding new pathways to success for those who have not had traditional access to the credentials of skill and knowledge development.

 Ginni Rometty, former CEO and Chairman of IBM, realized that the company was facing a crisis of talent early in her tenure, noting that half the good jobs in the country are over-credentialed.
 Many of the positions IBM was trying to fill didn't require a four-year degree, although that was listed as a requirement.
 She began to change the hiring and promotion focus to defining and assessing the skills necessary for success, not the degree credentials on the job descriptions.
 As she noted in Good Power, her best-selling book chronicling her career and tenure at IBM, this was a tough battle but it yielded great success for the company.